9 Best Piano Books for Beginners (Kids & Adults)

 Hal Leonard Student Piano Library Book 1

 The Hal Leonard series of piano lesson books is a compelling one for students.
 The workbook is designed so that the greenest of beginners can create music right from the very start of their studies.
 Simple instructions and illustrations, as well as an accompanying CD, make the first step toward becoming a real piano player as easy as possible.
-This book makes at-home individual practice simple, while leaving room for a private piano teacher to fill in the blanks about technical considerations and musical theory.
+This book makes at-home individual practice simple, while leaving room for a private piano teacher to fill in the blanks about music theory.

 Ultimate Beginner Series

 If you are a focused and dedicated, yet impatient student, some piano lesson books for beginners may frustrate you due to their slow pace.
 Not this one!
 The Ultimate Beginner Series uses text and a DVD accompaniment to jump right into the world of piano playing and teach you about chords, arpeggios, playing with both hands, and even playing music by ear.
-This is truly a workbook for an inspired virtuoso in waiting!
+This is a workbook for an inspired virtuoso in waiting!

 Faber Music Piano Adventures